 OTC remedies often use caffeine to help relieve pain -- do you know why?
 Test your knowledge in the Caffeine Quiz.

 And what about alcohol?
 Take the Alcohol Quiz and see how much you know about this substance.

 The secret to most of these purported "miracle cures" may in fact be the amount of water a drinker ingests when taking them.
 Many require taking a pill (or two) with a glass (or two) of water before drinking alcohol, and then continuing to take the pills over the course of the evening with full glasses of water, before bed with a full glass of water, and upon waking with a full glass of water.
 The hydration alone greatly improves the chances of having little-to-no hangover, and the vitamins in the pills just give it a little, albeit expensive, boost.

 The only complete cure for a hangover is time.
 No matter what a drinker does, the body still has to clean up all the toxic byproducts left over from the evening before.

-For more information about hangovers and additional drug and alcohol articles, check out the links on the next page.
+For more information about hangovers and additional drug and alcohol articles, check out the links below.